TRADOC Talks: COVID19 information from TRADOC Command Surgeon

 |0

-This work, TRADOC Talks: COVID19 information from TRADOC Command Surgeon, by David Overson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, TRADOC Talks: COVID19 information from TRADOC Command Surgeon, by Michael Voss, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT